parameter1/base-cms/MIGRATING.md

     ```
 5. Once the new devDependencies are added, run `./scripts/yarn.sh`
 6. Restart VSCode (via `Cmd+Q`) so the new eslint library will load
-7. Run the global `lint:fix` command and fix any new lint errors.
+7. Open to Docker terminal via `./scripts/terminal.sh` and then run `yarn lint:fix` from the root.
+This will attempt to fix lint errors automatically.
 If the lint fixer does encounter errors, you'll need to manually fix those, then run `yarn lint:fix` again.

 ## Global Package Upgrade & Final Items
 1. Once all of the tasks above have been completed, run `./scripts/yarn.sh upgrade` to ensure all semver versions get normalized.